Professionals: The vital elites

 We would have little faith in the idea that professionals will do great good if we believed that it will be the personal goodness of the professionals which will make it so.
 Professionalism will make a comeback because people are vain as well as good or bad.
 Just as capitalism is brilliant at harnessing greed for the public good, so professionalism is brilliant at harnessing pride.
 If we properly reinstate the professions, we will be putting a further, an enriching, enticement in front of our most talented people.
 It will be the trick by which energetic people in all the right places will daily check and ensure that profit is doing its usual good work, and not exerting the baleful influence it is occasionally prone to.

 A dimension of altruism is its ambition.
 Professionals can be cautious about this.
 Their obligation is much more, “My word is my bond”, than it is: “I am going to change the world for the better”.
 Campaigners of every sort general are ambitious for change.
-They will often succeed in making politcians legislate for some improvement or other, very real or quite fanatastical as it may be.
-It may fall to professionals to deploy experience and expertise to calibrate the real-world ease or difficulty of delivering these “reforms”, reall or imaginary.
+They will often succeed in making politicians legislate for some improvement or other, very real or quite fantastical as it may be.
+It may fall to professionals to deploy experience and expertise to calibrate the real-world ease or difficulty of delivering these “reforms”, real or imaginary.
 The tough bit for professionals arises when their paymasters declare either that the reform can be delivered or that it can’t.
 The professionals have to decide whether to endorse or denounce their paymasters’ decision.
 Once they have done so, there are consequences.
 They must either honourably deliver their paymasters’ declared intention, or honourably decide to leave their paymasters’ employ, or at least be very vocal and clear about their reluctances.

 This may all be quite a subtle matter.
 There are limitless ways in which the world could, arguably, be improved.
 Corporations and institutions and their employed professional will be a large part of whatever gets done.
 Professionals certainly have an obligation to be thoughtful about the standards they individually must hold to.
 Bridges shouldn’t fall down; buildings should be defensible against fire; food, water and air shouldn’t poison people.
 But what kind of obligation do professionals have to drive or adhere to ambitious programmes for change?
 Should Net Zero be acheived in 10, 20, or 30 years?
 Should rivers be swimmable within a half a day of downpours, or after a day?

 My general feeling is that professionals will be at their most useful as mechanics more than messiahs.
 They can, professionally, assess the technical difficulty of delivering this or that goal within this or that budget.
 The goals and the budget will not usually be theirs to decide.
 Matching the goals and the budget may well be within their purview.
-What is clear, I think, is that the professional have an obligation to form opinions and be clear and vocal, in public, as to mismatchs between declared goals and available budgets.
+What is clear, I think, is that the professionals have an obligation to form opinions and be clear and vocal, in public, as to mismatches between declared goals and available budgets.
 That’s where the courage comes in.

 This is as much as to say that professionals have an obligation to value public honesty.
 They must police their own behaviour, and the behaviour of their paymaster.
 They can’t shelter behind the duplicity or disingenuousness of politicians who legislate what can’t be achieved, or of paymaster organisations who declare they are going to deliver what they actually believe to be impossible or damaging.
 Expertise and honesty are the professionals’ obligations.
 But it is character which they have to cultivate in order to deliver them.